State Employees' Credit Union

 Prototypical office sizes 4,200 sf to 9,900 sf

-For 20 years O’Brien Atkins provided the full range of site planning, architectural and engineering design services for the State Employees’ Credit Union’s (SECU) capital building program assisting SECU with providing a branch office in each of North Carolina’s 200 counties.
+O’Brien Atkins has provided the full range of site planning, architectural and engineering design services for the State Employees’ Credit Union’s (SECU) capital building program assisting SECU with providing a branch office in each of North Carolina’s 200 counties.
 SECU is one of the nation’s second largest credit unions with assets in excess of $25 billion.

 Most projects involved two main elements: site and building.
 The site design required careful planning to provide for permitting, member and staff parking, multiple drive-up lanes for ATM and financial transactions, adequate stack space for drive-up lanes, solid waste receptacle pad and screen, circulation, driveway entrances into the site (usually two), lighting, sidewalks, landscaping and utility extensions.
 The building contains those functions normally associated with a financial institution including lobby, teller line, vault, offices, file/records room, balance room, storage, mechanical/electrical room, restrooms, breakroom and other support spaces.